chuot/rdio-scanner/docs/config.md

             // Default value is 7
             // Specifying a value of 0 will disable this feature "pruneDays": 7,

-            // (boolean | number) Turn off the screen backlight when it is inactive
-            // You can specify the delay as a number of seconds
-            // Default value is true which the same as 5 seconds "useDimmer": true,

             // (boolean) Also toggle talkgroups based on their group assignment
             // Default value is true